arangodb/docs/3.10/http/authentication.md

 Authorization: bearer eyJhbGciOiJIUzI1NiI..x6EfI
 ```

+{% hint 'security' %}
-Please note that the JWT will expire after **one hour** by default and needs to be
+The JWT token expires after **one hour** by default and needs to be updated.
-updated.
 You can configure the token lifetime via the `--server.session-timeout`
 startup option.
+{% endhint %}

 You can find the expiration date of the JWT token in the `exp` field, encoded as
 Unix timestamp in seconds.